Alexander Carlton Greg Biography

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Alexander was born in 1901, the son of Ernest William Greg and his wife, Mary Cross.
+Alexander, or Alec as he became to be known, was born in 1901 to Ernest William Greg and his wife, Mary Cross.
 He grew up at Norcliffe Hall, built by his great-grandfather, Robert Hyde Greg in the 1830s.
-He attended The Leas boarding school for his primary education and received excellent school reports throughout his time there.
-He excelled at history and geography.

 In 1923, Robert Alexander Greg, Alec’s uncle, along with his father, had turned R Greg & Co. into ‘Quarry Bank Mills Company Limited’, the principal shareholders being Robert and Ernest.
 However they stepped back from the business and largely left the running of the Mill to the mill manager, Samuel Henshall.

 In the 1930s, he moved from Styal to Acton Bridge in Northwich, Cheshire, to become a farmer, with his wife Kathleen and their children Naomi and Mark.
 In 1934, Alec’s father, Ernest died, and as Alec had no desire to return to Styal, nor had he ever been involved in the family business, he was faced with the problem of what to do with the Mill and the surrounding estate.